 Example 2.
-A blue robot on the red half of the field kicks the ball out the end of the field to the right of the goal the red team is defending.
-The ball is placed on the intersection of the right throw-in line and the halfway line.
+A blue robot kicks the ball out the end of the field to the right of the goal the red team is defending.
+The ball is placed on the intersection of the penalty spot and the right side edge of the penalty box.